A nonlinear ARX model can be understood as an extension of a linear model. A linear SISO ARX model has this structure:

 Select Regressor 2 to display three axes.
 In the Range field, enter the range of values to include on the plot for this regressor.
 The regressor values are plotted on the Reg2 axis.

-Select <none> in the Regressor 2 list to display only two axes.
+the Regressor 2 list to display only two axes.

 To fix the values of the regressor that are not displayed, click Fix Values.
 In the Fix Regressor Values dialog box, double-click the Value cell to edit the constant value of the corresponding regressor.
 The default values are determined during model estimation.
 Click OK.

-In the Nonlinear ARX Model Plot window, click Apply to update the plot.
+Click Apply to update the plot.

 To change the grid of the regressor space along each axis, Options > Set number of samples, and enter the number of samples to use for each regressor.
 Click Apply and then Close.